ERR0RW0LF/Project-Chaos/README.md

 <!-- My channel name is ERR0RW0LF, and I will refer to myself by this name.
 This will be the first video on my channel. -->

 Hello, I am ERR0RW0LF and welcome to my channel.
 I'm from Germany, so please excuse me if I mispronounce something.
-I like to program and have a bit of knowledge about hacking.
-Today, I am going to introduce you to my new project, Project-Chaos.
-This will be a small, portable mini-computer.
-The name is inspired by Greek mythology.
+I like to program and have some knowledge about hacking.
+Today, I am excited to introduce you to my new project, Project-Chaos.
+This will be a small, portable mini-computer inspired by Greek mythology.
 This device will serve as a starting point for many other projects.

 I am going to develop this project in a series of videos.
-I'm new to making videos, so I hope my quality will improve.
-If you want to follow along and see me hopefully improve, I would be happy if you subscribe.
+As I am new to making videos, I hope my quality will improve over time.
+If you want to follow along and see my progress, I would be happy if you subscribe.
 Now, let's get started.

 #### Chapter 1: Idea

-I had this idea for a while now.
-I wanted to create a small, portable computer that I could use for various applications.
-I am a big fan of Raspberry Pi and I have used it in some of my personal projects.
-So when I saw that Raspberry Pi had released the new Computing Module 5, I knew that this was the perfect board for my project.
+I've had this idea for a while now.
+I wanted to create a small, portable computer that could be used for various applications.
+Being a big fan of Raspberry Pi, I've used it in several personal projects.
+When I saw the release of the new Compute Module 5, I knew it was the perfect board for my project.

-My main priority was to make this device portable and versatile.
-I wanted to be able to use it for different purposes like programming, gaming, hacking, etc. I also wanted to make it expandable so that I could add more features to it in the future.
+My main priority is to create a portable and versatile device that can be used for various purposes such as programming, gaming, and hacking.
+Additionally, I want it to be expandable, allowing for the addition of more features in the future.

-For my requirements, I chose the Raspberry Pi CM5 with 8GB of RAM and no eMMC.
-This is the lite version of the board.
-It boots from an SD card unlike the eMMC version.
-I also chose the 7-inch touch display from Waveshare.
-This display is perfect for my project as it isn't too big and it has a good resolution.
+For my project, I selected the Raspberry Pi CM5 with 8GB of RAM and no eMMC, which is the lite version of the board.
+This version boots from an SD card, unlike the eMMC versions.
+Additionally, I chose a 7-inch touch display from Waveshare.
+This display is ideal for my project as it offers a good resolution without being too large.

 #### Chapter 2: Specs

-Now let's talk about the specs of the device.
-As I mentioned earlier, the board I am using is the Raspberry Pi CM5 with 8GB of RAM.
-This board has built-in WiFi and Bluetooth which is great for my project.
-The display I am using is a 7-inch touch display from Waveshare.
-This display has a resolution of 1280×800 which is perfect for my project.
+Now, let's dive into the specs of the device.
+I'm using the Raspberry Pi CM5 with 8GB of RAM, which comes with built-in WiFi and Bluetooth—perfect for my project.
+For the display, I've chosen a 7-inch touch screen from Waveshare, boasting a resolution of 1280×800, making it an ideal fit for this mini-computer.

+I also plan to power this device with a 5000mAh battery, which should provide at least 6 hours of usage on a single charge.

-Then there are the ports.
-I plan to use the same ports as the Raspberry Pi Compute Module 5 IO board which includes:
+Next, let's talk about the ports.
+I plan to use the same ports as the Raspberry Pi Compute Module 5 IO board, which includes:

-I also plan to run this device on a battery with a capacity of 5000mAh.
-The battery should last for at least 6 hours on a single charge.

 - 2 full-sized HDMI 2.0 ports
 - 3.5mm audio jack